Cutting Feedback in Misspecified Copula Models: Cutting Feedback for Misspecified Copulas

 \subsection{Theoretical equivalence with IFM}

 Among the most popular methods for estimating copula models is the ``inference for margins''(IFM) procedure of~\cite{joexu1996} and~\cite{joe2005}.
 In IFM, each $\bm{\theta}_j$ is estimated by maximizing the likelihood of the $j$th marginal model, and then the copula parameters $\bm{\psi}$ are estimated by maximizing the likelihood conditional on these estimates.
-We now establish that the cut posterior at~\eqref{eq:jcutpost1} resembles a Bayesian version of IFM asymptotically.
+We now show for large $n$ the cut posterior at~\eqref{eq:jcutpost1} resembles a Bayesian version of IFM.